40 Leadenhall Street

-40 Leadenhall Street, also known as Stanza London is an office-led development in London that is currently under construction.
+40 Leadenhall Street, also known as Stanza London is an office-led development in London, England.
 It is located within the City of London financial district and is one of a number of new building developments for the area.

-Construction commenced in early 2020 with a target completion date of December 2023.
-US law firm Kirkland & Ellis will be a major occupier from completion.

 Site ownership and location

 The development site, known as the Leadenhall Triangle, was purchased by Henderson Global Investors in June 2011 for around £190 million.

 It is situated in the Aldgate ward in the eastern portion of the City of London, and is a short distance from the Leadenhall Building and the Lloyd's building.